vloneshi/WEB_G3NKICHI/src/pages/blog/2025-04-15-how-to-build-a-capsule-wardrobe-with-genkichi.md

 ---

-## GENKICHI Essentials for Your Capsule:
+## Genkichi Essentials for Your Capsule:

 - **The Statement Dress** – bold yet timeless, ready for anything
 - **The Perfect Blazer** – sharp lines, soft structure